Advanced WordPress User Management Plugin

 users insights filter by numeric custom field

-To learn how to export this data, you can check out our article How to export WordPress users with custom fields.
-In this article you’ll see the basics of exporting custom fields from different plugins.
+To learn how to export this data, check out our article How to export WordPress users with custom fields.

 Conclusion

-Today we looked into different articles and gathered different pieces of knowledge to create a user management system using WordPress.
-We saw how you can use not only Users Insights but also other plugins to perform different tasks with your user base.
+Today, we looked into different articles and gathered knowledge on creating a WordPress user management system.
+We saw how you can use Users Insights and other plugins to perform different tasks with your user base.

 We hope you have enjoyed this article, and see you next time!